Steve Ahern: Biography

 Ahern has published articles and conference papers on the future of media, including the importance of Media Literacy in developing countries.
 He trains media professionals through AMT and was the CEO of the International Media & Broadcasting Academy (IMBA).
 He was a board member of the Community Broadcasting Foundation of Australia.
 In 2000, he was the founding consultant and curriculum developer for the National Electronic Media Institute of South Africa (NEMISA) and in 2012 was founding consultant for Nai Media Institute, the first professional media training organisation in Afghanistan.
 In 2014 Ahern and business partner Peter Saxon bought AsiaRadioToday.com and in 2015 he and his business partners were the first to develop and launch a 'catch-up radio' product called Rewind Radio.

 Ahern has been active in training radio and television industry organisations for the transition to digital radio, digital television, and new OTT services.
 He worked on various media aid projects, consulting to develop independent media publishing companies in countries including Afghanistan, South Sudan and Liberia.
-He lectures about the future of media, broadcasting and media literacy in Australia and internationally, and in 2020 joined the Asia Pacific Broadcasting Union (ABU) to Head the organisation's Media Academy.
+He lectures about the future of media, media peace initiatives, broadcasting and media literacy in Australia and internationally.
+In 2020 joined the Asia Pacific Broadcasting Union (ABU) to Head the organisation's ABU Media Academy and work with UNESCO on various media peace projects.

 In Paris in July 2022, he spoke at a UNESCO presentation on the importance of Media and Information Literacy (MIL) and professional journalism.
 Highlighting the difference between professional media and social media he said: "The common threads that make up professional media are: A commitment to the greater good of society, Internal editorial checks and balances, External rules and regulations...
 This distinguishes responsible professional media from unregulated social media".

 In 2022, Ahern joined at ABC as Manager of ABC Radio Sydney.
-He left the ABC in 2024 to rejoin AMT Pty Ltd as the company's CEO to expand the company's trade publications, launch the Asia Podcast Awards, work on the Radiodays Asia Conference and continue his international training and consultancy work.
+He left the ABC in 2024 to rejoin AMT Pty Ltd as the company's CEO to expand the company's trade publications, launch the Asia Podcast Awards, work on the Radiodays Asia Conference, head the jury for the Global Media Peace Awards and continue his international training and consultancy work.
+In 2025, Ahern's company joined with publisher Mumbrella to introduce the Australian Audio Awards after the commercial radio industry's awards were cancelled.